WinVector/wrapr/extras/bquote.md

     ## [1] 3 4

-However, not all `R` functions and packages have this discipline of design.
-In particular some commands such as `base::order()` can be hard to program over (due to its heavy leaning on the "`...`" argument, unlike the [`data.table`](https://CRAN.R-project.org/package=data.table) design of having both a `data.table::setorder()` and a `data.table::setorderv()`).
+Value oriented interfaces are easier to program over.
+However, not all `R` functions and packages have the discipline of design to always supply value oriented alternatives to any code capturing interfaces.
+For example some commands such as `base::order()` can be hard to program over (due to its heavy leaning on the "`...`" argument, unlike the [`data.table`](https://CRAN.R-project.org/package=data.table) design of having both a `data.table::setorder()` and a `data.table::setorderv()`).

-So roughly in `R` macros and meta-programming are not urgent user-facing problems, until the user attempts to program over an interface that is *only* designed for interactive use (i.e., doesn't accept or have an alternative that accepts values stored in additional variables).
+In `R` macros and meta-programming are *not* urgent user-facing problems, until the user attempts to program over an interface that is *only* designed for interactive use (i.e., doesn't accept or have an alternative that accepts values stored in additional variables).

-Macros are a bit technical, but when you are painted into a programming corner, you want macros.
-So let's talk more about macros and metaprogramming.
+Macros are a bit technical, but when you are painted into a programming corner (such as not having an interface you want), you look to macros.
+So let's talk more about macros and metaprogramming from the concrete point of view of trying to code capturing interfaces (such as "`$`") into value oriented interfaces (such as "`[[]]`").
+Again: the idea is code capturing interfaces may be convenient for interactive work (when we are typing in the code while looking at data), but are inconvenient for programming work (where we can't see the data and must take details from other variables, such as `COLUMNNAME`).

 ### Technical defintions